 Ratings don’t tend to change dramatically from year to year, usually moving up or down by a letter grade at most.
 However, once you have purchased your insurance from a reliable insurance carrier, you should continue to check its Insurance Carrier Ratings, as it can change over time.

 Insurance Carrier Ratings assess the financial stability of insurance companies in an attempt to predict if they will be able to pay out your claim.
 Remember that no insurance carrier is infallible, and in the event of a widespread natural disaster, a company that originally seemed reliable can be driven into bankruptcy.
 For example, Northern California insurance company Merced Property & Casualty Co. was rated “A-” by AM Best, but the company faced bankruptcy following the 2018 California wildfires.

 There are factors beyond Insurance Carrier Ratings that come into play when choosing an insurance carrier.
 Just because an insurance company has a high Insurance Carrier Rating does not necessarily mean you should buy from them.
-Some carriers might have the financial reserves to afford to pay your claims but might deny valid claims, have unusually high premiums, or offer lackluster customer service.
+Some carriers might have the financial reserves to afford to pay your claims but might deny valid claims, have unusually high premiums, or have poor customer satisfaction ratings.

 Alternative Ways to Evaluate an Insurance Carrier

 Insurance Carrier Ratings are not the only means of evaluating whether an insurance carrier is reliable.
 When you investigate an insurance carrier, you should also take these additional metrics into consideration: